BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 GTA Macros using AutoHotkey v2 for TRYHARD people.

-# Detected ?
+# FAQ

+### Is it detected?

-I've never got banned for it since I started codding this project.
+> I have not been banned while using this since I started developing the project.

+### Does it work in Full Screen?

+> Yes, it works with all screen modes, including Full Screen.

 # Screenshot